px/cfapp-piwik-analytics/cloudflare.md

 ### About the Author
 [Rob Friedman](http://playerx.net/?utm_src=cfapp_pa&utm_term=me) is the primary developer of this application.
 He is also the Owner/Operator of NS1.net.

-For comments, or support, please [contact Rob](http://playerx.net/contact/?utm_src=cfapp_pa&utm_term=contact).
+For comments, or support, [contact Rob](http://playerx.net/contact/?utm_src=cfapp_pa&utm_term=contact).
 Please be sure to include your details, a relevant screenshot, and pasted configuration information.
 Either way, he would love to hear about you.
 [Say "Hello!"](http://playerx.net/contact/?utm_src=cfapp_pa&utm_term=hello)

 Follow <a href="http://twitter.com/px">px</a> on Twitter.